Image

 Upon completion of this component, the following will have been accomplished:

-- The student understands and can describe core social work competencies, generalist practice and how the Social Work curriculum prepares them to enter generalist practice.
+- The student has been exposed to the core social work competencies, generalist practice and how the Social Work curriculum prepares them to enter generalist practice.

 - The student will have assessed personal values, strengths, weaknesses, and goals for professional growth.